gvwilson/sensibleadventures/nardica/nardica.md

 their parents happy to spend a pence apiece for a few moments of rest.
-Its cut-out paper puppets danced as Zuko proclaimed his love for Princess Leia while his boyfriend Aang struggled to free Elsa from the Terminator.
+Its cut-out paper puppets danced as Zuko proclaimed his love for Princess Leia while his boyfriend Aang raced to free Elsa from the Terminator.
 Two bald women who might have been twins but were probably just clones wheeled a cartful of blankets woven from tweaked moss past two men arguing beside another cart piled high with curved sheets of diamond